skx/templer/README.md

-My motivation for putting it together came from the desire to change several hand-made, HTML-coded, sites to something more maintainable such that I could change the layout in one place.
-This explains why there is no shortcut to writing the content; Markdown, Textile, etc are not supported because it is assumed your content is written in HTML.
+My motivation for putting it together came from the desire to change several hand-made, HTML-coded, sites to something more maintainable such that I could easily change the layout in one place.

 The design evolved over time but the key reason for keeping it around is that it differs from many other simple static-generators in several